Cost-oblivious storage reallocation: Footprint Minimization in a Database Context

 \section{Footprint Minimization in a Database Context}

 \seclabel{db}

-This section extends the storage-reallocation algorithm to the database setting by addressing two key issues: durability and blocking.
+This section extends the storage-reallocation algorithm to take into account issues that arrise in databases: durability and blocking.
 To provide durability, we extend the algorithm to work with a checkpointing mechanism.
 Specifically, we show how to complete a buffer flush in $O(1/\epsilon)$ checkpoints.
 During a flush, the memory footprint increases by an additive $\Delta$ term, up to $(1+\epsilon)V + \Delta$, where $V$ is the total length of all active objects, and $\Delta$ is the length of the longest object.
 The additive $\Delta$ is unavoidable due to the fact that when a large object is moved, its new location cannot overlap its old location.

 To prevent updates from blocking for too long, we present a (partially) deamortized version.
 The deamortized data structure has the same amortized reallocation cost and memory footprint as the original, but it also has a worst-case reallocation cost of $O((1/\epsilon)w f(1) + f(\Delta))$ for inserting/deleting a size-$w$ object.
 That is, on each update, the total length of jobs reallocated is roughly proportional to the size of the object being inserted/deleted.
-Viewed differently, the deamortized bound says the desired footprint bound can be maintained with nonblocking updates, as long as the rate of updates is sufficiently lower than the speed of the machine.
+Viewed differently, the deamortized bound shows that the desired footprint bound can be maintained with nonblocking updates, as long as the updates arrive infrequently enough that the previous update has been handled, that is, as long as the previous update of size $w$ is followed by a gap of size $\Omega((1/\epsilon)w f(1) + f(\Delta))$.